m0t0k1ch1/scalatra-slick/README.md

 [http://localhost:8080](http://localhost:8080)

-If you reset the application, access the following URL.
+If you want to reset the application, access the following URL.

 [http://localhost:8080/db/drop-tables](http://localhost:8080/db/drop-tables)